cisco/WXM-Invitations/README.md

 # WXM-Invitations
-Send SMS and Email Inviatations for Cisco WXM
+Send SMS and Email Invitations for Cisco WXM